 In the following eighteen months after the murder, an intricate joint law enforcement effort broke down the gang’s infrastructure.
 The investigative net was wide and led to the arrest and later resignation of Burbank City Councilmember, Stacy Murphy.
 The capstone of the effort was the simultaneous service of over fifty arrest and search warrants on several residences within Southern California, all of which were connected to members of the gang.
 The event, known as “Operation Silent Night” involved over 1000 law enforcement personnel and remains today the largest, single law enforcement tactical event performed in the State of California.
 It was followed up later on a smaller scale by “Operation Swift Intruder”.

 On August 1, 2007, Chief Tim Stehr assumed command of the BPD.
 During his term, an economic downturn necessitated a decrease in the police workforce.
 Despite a reduction in staff, proactive policing led to a decline in the crime rate.
 Stehr was able to enlarge the community outreach effort through the use of “Youth Rewards” and expansion of the police cadet program, where he originally began his career.
 Chief Stehr retired on December 31, 2009

 Upon the retirement of Chief Stehr, the City Manager selected Scott LaChasse, a retired Deputy Chief with the Los Angeles Police Department, to lead the department.
 LaChasse would be the first Interim Chief appointed to the Burbank post from outside its ranks since Chief Shaffer in 1976.
 Interim Chief LaChasse brought in a team of experienced police administrators to assist him in enhancing the police department service to the community.
-Interim Chief LaChasse was appointed the permanent Chief in an official swearing in ceremony on June 4, 2013 and continues in that role today.
+Interim Chief LaChasse was appointed the permanent Chief in an official swearing in ceremony on June 4, 2013 and retired in July of 2021.